RobotCosmonaut/musicbrainz-app/README.md

     * Attempts to find tracks tagged with the genre from other artists
 - Direct search fallback
     * If not enough results obtained, a direct search of MusicBrainz is performed
+- Diversity Filtering
+    * Filter artists to attempt to limit frequency of a single artist in the results

 ## C4 Model System Context, Container, Component, and Code diagrams